Clara Doty Bates: Career

 of her childhood home in Ann Arbor, the name of which was "Heart's Content".
 Her last published volume was a collection of verse, From Heart's Content.

 Two years previous to the opening of the World's Columbian Exposition, Bates worked to gather together a model children's library and succeeded in doing far more than she expected.
-She installed the library herself, and at her solicitationm nearly every publishing house in the world contributed to it.
+She installed the library herself, and at her solicitation nearly every publishing house in the world contributed to it.

 Personal life

 On September 2, 1869, she married Morgan Bates, a newspaper man and the author of several plays.
 They made their home in Chicago, Illinois.
 They had no children.
 She was a member of the Fortnightly literary club, and served on the literary committee of the Woman's Branch of the World's Congress Auxiliary.
 Her manuscripts and notes were destroyed by the burning of her father's house.
 Among them were a finished story, a half-completed novel and some other work.

-After suffering severe physical pain for five years, Bates died on October 14, 1895 at the Newberry apartments in Chicago.
+After suffering severe physical pain for five years, Bates died on October 14, 1895, at the Newberry apartments in Chicago.
 She was buried at Forest Hill Cemetery, in Ann Arbor.